SherG/tester1/site/content/post/how-to-judge-an-exercise-or-diet-product.md

 ### Bookmark This Blog

 I encourage you to bookmark this blog.
-I'll be continuing to share curated information that speaks to the core concerns of individuals in their 50s, 60s, 70s, and even beyond.
+I'll be continuing to share curated information that speaks to the core concerns of baby boomers and seniors.

 Where warranted, I provide references to medical doctors and other fitness experts who are serving this population.
 There's a wealth of valuable information available on how to take an efficient and effective approach to optimal health and wellness.